 - The "install.pl" file (and/or its parent directory) does not have sufficient permission to be able to execute. (.pl files should be granted "execute" permissions (CHMOD 755))

 - Perl is located on your server at a different location to the one specified in the MIDAS installer.
 Open the install.pl file in a regular text editor, and check that the first line of this file points to the correct location of Perl on your server (commonly #!/usr/bin/perl on Unix servers, or #!C:/Perl/bin/perl.exe on Windows servers).
-If Perl is installed at a different location on your particular server, you will need to update the first line of this file and save changes accordingly.
+If Perl is installed at a different location on your particular server, you will need to adjust the very first line of the install.pl file accordingly and save changes.

 If you're still receiving an "Internal Server Error" after verifying both of the above, then there may be an issue with your Perl installation itself.